Balikis-omolewa/myportfolio/README.md

 # Portfolio Website Conversion to Next.js

 This project is a transformation of a portfolio website originally crafted with HTML, CSS, and JavaScript into a modern Next.js application.
-I'm Balikis Omotunrayo Omolewa, and this project marks a significant milestone in my journey as a developer.
+I'm Balikis Omolewa, and this project marks a significant milestone in my journey as a developer.
 It’s that pivotal moment when you recognize the need to upskill and embrace more advanced technologies in the field.
 Five months ago, I built this portfolio with the fundamental tools of web development, and now, it’s time to take it to the next level.

 ## Project Overview